alexnederlof/todo-starter/README.md

 Press `F5` or click the green debug icon for `Chrome` [launch configuration](https://code.visualstudio.com/docs/editor/debugging#_launch-configurations) to attach.

+## Code generation

+Repo uses [graphql-code-generator](https://graphql-code-generator.com/).
+Client React components for GraphQL queries and mutations are automatically generated via the [typescript-react-apollo plugin](https://graphql-code-generator.com/docs/plugins/typescript-react-apollo#usage) from the `*.graphql` files.
+This code is automattically generated when running `yarn watch`.
+It lives in the `/client/src/generated` folder.

 ## Gotchas

 ### EADDRINUSE, Address already in use